View the map

 You've identified two locations at mines and you are now ready to trace downstream from them to identify the flowpaths that mining contaminants will follow.

-1. In the Layers pane, click the River contamination points_your initials layer to select it.
+- In the Layers pane, click the River contamination points layer to select it.

-Note that you can change the maximum length of the paths and the units and clip the output.
+Note that you can change the maximum length of the paths, their units, and clip the output.

 Some tools consume credits when they run, but the Trace Downstream tool does not, so you do not need to click Estimate credits.